pebakery/pebakery/Manual/Commands/04_INI/IniMerge.md

 ## Remarks
 `SrcFile` will never be modified.
+Only .ini specific contents will be merged.
+Anthing that is not a [Section] name or part of a key=value pair will be ignored.
+Standard .ini recognized comments such as `; This is a comment` or `# This is another comment` as well as PEBakery style comments `// PEBakery style comment` will likewise be ignored.
 If `DestFile` does not exist it will be created as a copy of `SrcFile`.

 ## Example